Minority Voices TheatreA Project of The Very Little Theatre

 MVT Upcoming Productions

-A shortened version of this play, which tells the stories of immigrants living in Lane County, will be available beginning in February or March of 2018 to be performed in schools, places of worship, at community events – Free of Charge!
+We Are Neighbors is the shortened touring version of the play Now I Am Your Neighbor, which tells the stories of immigrants living in Lane County.
+We Are Neighbors is available to be performed in schools, places of worship, at community events – Free of Charge!
 For more information and to book a performance, use the contact MVT form at the bottom of this web page.

 An encore performance of the full-length play is being planned for September or October of 2018.
 Check back for more information.